haolam05/MiniSlack/README.md

 ### Log In a User

-Logs in a current user with valid credentials and returns the current user's information.
+Logs in a user with valid credentials and returns the current user's information.

 * Require Authentication: false